-Despite rising numbers of women going into engineering at UBC, the faculty will not achieve its goal of equal representation by 2020.
+Despite rising numbers of women entering engineering at UBC, the faculty will not achieve its goal of equal representation by 2020.

 Female enrolment was at 22 per cent in 2013, and has risen to 32 per cent in the 2018/19 academic year.